subham3604/applied/docs/architecture.md

 ---

-## 5. Security & Isolation Model
+## 5. Security & Transport Model

 * **Read-Only Scope Delegation:** The Gmail integration operates with scoped `gmail.readonly` permissions, preventing the application from sending, modifying, or deleting candidate emails.
 * **Zero PII Leakage:** Tailored resumes and vector queries only process candidate-provided technical claims stored in the local vault.
-* **Ingress Security:** Caddy 2 automatically provisions and renews Let's Encrypt TLS certificates, enforcing HTTP-to-HTTPS redirects and proxying traffic to internal Docker ports.
+* **Edge & Transport Security:** Vercel terminates TLS at the global edge network for the React frontend, while Render manages automated SSL certificates and secure container HTTPS termination for the FastAPI backend, guaranteeing encrypted transport across all boundaries.